5 Daily Mantras To Get Through The Tougher Anxious Moments

 1. This is temporary.

-It's true!
-This quarantine and virus won't last forever—it won't even last years.
+Whatever you're going through or feeling, it won't last forever.
 Humans can sustain stress for long periods of time.
 We are resilient.
 Remember, "This stress is temporary!"
 Say it again and again.

 2. Everything is going to be OK.